-Hanesbrands (NYS: HBI) beat estimates by $0.09 last quarter and investors are hoping it can beat them again.
-The company will unveil its latest earnings on Friday, Jan.
-27. Hanesbrands is a consumer goods company with a portfolio of apparel brands.
-It designs, manufactures, sources and sells a range of apparel essentials such as t-shirts, innerwear, casualwear, activewear, socks and hosiery.
+Hanesbrands (NYS: HBI) came in right in line with the Street's expectations last quarter, but investors are hoping that it will beat them this quarter.
+The company will unveil its latest earnings on Monday.
+Hanesbrands is a consumer goods company with a portfolio of apparel brands.
+It designs, manufactures, sources, and sells a range of apparel essentials such as T-shirts, casualwear, activewear, socks, and hosiery.

 What analysts say:

-- Buy, sell, or hold?: Analysts strongly back Hanesbrands, with six of nine rating it a buy and the remainder rating it a hold.
+Buy, sell, or hold?: Analysts strongly back Hanesbrands, with seven of 10 rating it a buy and the remainder rating it a hold.
 Analysts like Hanesbrands better than competitor Warnaco Group overall.
 While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.

-- Revenue Forecasts: On average, analysts predict $1.24 billion in revenue this quarter.
-That would represent a rise of 7.8% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $1.36 billion in revenue this quarter.
+That would represent a rise of 16.2% from the year-ago quarter.

-- Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.52 per share.
-Estimates range from $0.48 to $0.57.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.82 per share.
+Estimates range from $0.80 to $0.83.

 What our community says:

-CAPS All-Stars are enthusiastically backing the stock, with 83.6% assigning it an "outperform" rating.
-The community at large is in line with the All-Stars, with 81.8% giving it a rating of "outperform."
-Fools are keen on Hanesbrands and haven't been shy with their opinions lately, logging 103 posts in the past 30 days.
+CAPS All-Stars are solidly behind the stock with 85% assigning it an outperform rating.
+The community at large agrees with the All-Stars with 81% giving it a rating of outperform.
 Hanesbrands' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

-Hanesbrands' income has fallen year-over-year by an average of more than sevenfold over the past five quarters.
-Revenue has now gone up for three straight quarters.
+Hanesbrands' income has fallen year over year by an average of more than sevenfold over the past five quarters.